 By providing superior clinical care, MHNI has helped thousands of patients with intractable head pain disorders.
 For many suffering debilitating pain, MHNI offers the final hope for relief.

 Dr. Saper founded the Michigan Headache & Neurological Institute, based in Ann Arbor, Michigan, 30 years ago.
 MHNI is considered one of the world's premier centers for head and neck pain management providing comprehensive care to patients suffering from headache and related painful disorders.
-MHNI partners with Chelsea Community Hospital (CCH) for specialized and in-patient treatment.
+MHNI partners with St. Joseph Mercy Chelsea (formerly Chelsea Community Hospital or CCH) for specialized and in-patient treatment.
 Dr. Saper and CCH developed the head pain treatment unit at CCH in 1978, forming the first hospital specialty program of its kind in the world.